laravel-ardent/ardent/README.md

 <a name="secure"></a>
 ## Automatically Transform Secure-Text Attributes

-Do you have a `password` attribute in your model class, but don't want to store the plain-text version in the database?
+Suppose you have an attribute named `password` in your model class, but don't want to store the plain-text version in the database.
+The pragmatic thing to do would be to store the hash of the original content.
 Worry not, Ardent is fully capable of transmogrifying any number of secure fields automatically for you!

 To do that, add the attribute name to the `Ardent::$passwordAttributes` static array variable in your model class, and set the `$autoHashPasswordAttributes` instance variable to `true`: